mattspotnitz/p8105_hw2_mes2165/Homework2.md

     ## 158      1980           28      54.16667                5.45
     ## 159       880            2      49.66667                5.45

-\#The data set has 123 observations and is 344 x 15 in size.
+The data set has 123 observations and is 344 x 15 in size.
 There are 15 columns.
 Of those, 13 are in nmerical format.
 1 column is a character format and the date column is in time stamp format.

-\#I will view the data set
+I will view the data set.

 ``` r
 view(data_set_edit)
 ```

-\#\#I will calculate the median precipitation in 2018
+I will calculate the median precipitation in 2018.

 ``` r
  data_set_edit %>% filter (year == 2018) %>% pull (total_precipitation) %>% median()